HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 ### The HSM Environment
 The full documentation of the HSM and its API can be found on [their docs GitBook](https://docs.dinamonetworks.com/).
 In short, the architecture of this device from our client standpoint consists of:
 - A web server that provides the API endpoints
-- Each connection **session** is authenticated using an username and password
+- Each connection **session** is authenticated using a username and password
 - Each username has access to a **partition** containing **objects** of secure data within the HSM
   - Any user has full permissions within its own partition
   - A user can grant other users granular access to its own partition